-> January 1st, 2016 - A hi-res map
+> Jan 1st, 2016: A hi-res map added.

-> October 4th, 2015 - Geology chapter added.
+> Oct 4th, 2015: Geology chapter added.

-> April 1st, 2015 - A Glimpse In the History chapter added
+> Apr 1st, 2015: A Glimpse In the History.

 General remark: (When reading Slovenian words on maps or in books, you will find special characters for ch, sh, and zh.
 They are written with c, s and z with a caron - little v above them.).
 Storžič is pronounced Storzhich.

-The peak can be reached by many routes, but in any case you should have in mind more than 1000 meters of altitude.
+Storžič is the highest mountain in it's small group, otherwise being part of the Kamniške in Savinjske Alpe.
+From all Sides Storžič can be seen as an impressive, high pyramid, with a strong N and W ridge and less strong E and SW ridge.
+The peak can be reached by many routes, but in any case you should consider doing more than 1000 meters of altitude.
 Many routes are mountain paths where you should only take care of a secure step, some routes are artificially secured and need some climbing expertise, over the north wall also a few true climbing routes lead (in the range of UIAA III. and IV. degree).
-In good conditions you can also descend from the very summit with skis (a great experience, but also there is a considerable risk of avalanches), there are also a few possibilities for extreme skiing over north and east slopes.
+In good conditions you can also descend from the very summit with skis (a great experience, but also there is a considerable risk of avalanches), there are also a few possibilities for extreme skiing over the northern and eastern slopes.

 The first recorded ascents were done by botanists: G. A. Scopoli* in 1758, F. Wulfen in 1762.